Updated May 9, 2025

 KEY TAKEAWAYS

-• With data volumes expected to grow exponentially in the coming years, fortifying cyber defenses is a key priority for businesses and governments alike.
+- With data volumes expected to grow exponentially in the coming years, fortifying cyber defenses is a key priority for businesses and governments alike.

-• Thematic ETFs can help investors access cybersecurity stocks across the theme’s value chain, including both hardware and software companies.
+- Thematic ETFs can help investors access cybersecurity stocks across the theme’s value chain, including both hardware and software companies.

 EVOLVING THREATS COULD BE A BOON FOR CYBERSECURITY INVESTMENTS

-• Business email compromise (BEC) attacks entail impersonating organization email addresses or gaining actual access to organizational email accounts.
+- Business email compromise (BEC) attacks entail impersonating organization email addresses or gaining actual access to organizational email accounts.
 These attacks steal data directly, harvest credentials, and/or trick email recipients into providing private network access via malware attachments or malicious links.

-• Distributed denial-of-service (DDoS) attacks overwhelm servers with traffic.
+- Distributed denial-of-service (DDoS) attacks overwhelm servers with traffic.
 Generally, cybercriminals conduct these attacks to inhibit operations and inflict reputational damage, rather than for immediate monetary gain.

-• Intrusion and access attacks broadly include attacks where cybercriminals access networks, servers, and other IT systems without authorization.
+- Intrusion and access attacks broadly include attacks where cybercriminals access networks, servers, and other IT systems without authorization.

-Successfully fending off and combating cyberattacks requires a two-pronged approach: (1) limiting vulnerabilities to reduce infection vectors, and (2) strengthening responses to active threats.
+Successfully fending off and combatting cyberattacks requires a two-pronged approach: (1) limiting vulnerabilities to reduce infection vectors, and (2) strengthening responses to active threats.
+A range of cybersecurity software, hardware, and services are crucial to these efforts, and should experience heightened sales as cyberthreats materialize:5

-• Network security solutions protect network infrastructure from unauthorized access, wrongful use, and theft.
+- Network security solutions protect network infrastructure from unauthorized access, wrongful use, and theft.

-• Endpoint and user security solutions defend devices like computers and phones from cyberattacks, limiting inherent vulnerabilities and ensuring secure usage by users.
+- Endpoint and user security solutions defend devices like computers and phones from cyberattacks, limiting inherent vulnerabilities and ensuring secure usage by users.

-• Information security solutions protect data from modification, disruption, destruction, and inspection.
+- Information security solutions protect data from modification, disruption, destruction, and inspection.

 Global cybersecurity spending continues to grow as heightened digitalization presents new targets for cybercriminals

-Chart Description: Column chart showing global sales across various cybersecurity segments in 2020 and 2021.
+Chart Description: Column chart showing global sales across various cybersecurity segments in 2022 and 2023.
 The chart illustrates how cybersecurity spending directs many billions of dollars across various segments annually, and that this total is continuing to grow.

-With annual volumes of new data on pace to reach 2.3x their 2021 levels by 2025 and the annual cost of cyberattacks expected to reach $10.5 trillion in the same year, cybersecurity spending must accelerate in lockstep, and then some.7,8
+With annual volumes of new data on pace to reach 2.6x their 2024 levels by 2028 and the annual cost of cyberattacks expected to reach $14 trillion in the same year, cybersecurity spending must accelerate in lockstep, and then some.7,8

 COMPANIES ARE RAMPING UP CYBERSECURITY SPENDING AS ATTACKS MOUNT